ezrapierce000/bela-iree-container/README.md

 By containerizing the cross-compilation toolchain, Bela code can be written and compiled on any host OS that can run Docker, and is compiled much faster and with more flexibility than in the Bela IDE.
 The VSCode environment is also set up for running GDB over SSH, allowing you to debug your Bela programs in the editor.
 This repo is set up to be used with VSCode.

 ## Quickstart

+### Prequisites

 This project is built with Docker, you can see instructions for installing it [here](https://docs.docker.com/get-docker/).

+You should also have a Bela with a Debian Bullseye image installed (>v0.5a) as well as the linux-perf package if you want to record profiles (`sudo apt install linux-perf`)

 Once Docker is installed, you can continue the setup using just the command line or using VSCode, both options are shown below.